 Waterproofing paints sold in stores are of little help.
 Sooner or later, all paints will lift and peel.
 The film cannot hold up against hydrostatic water pressure and gets easily lifted by efflorescence naturally activated by water in the concrete.
 And the paints cannot be used on concrete floors, the major source of water vapor seepage.

 Repair Basement Cracks and Seal Gaps Airtight

-Now that we have a solution for waterproofing the porous concrete it is time to turn our attention to openings in the concrete such as, cracks, gaps, openings, open sump pits, loose sump pump covers, floor-to-wall gaps, pipe protrusions, crawlspaces, etc. Any opening where water vapor or water could pass through should sealed airtight!
+Now that we have a solution for waterproofing the porous concrete it is time to turn our attention to openings in the concrete such as, cracks, gaps, sump pits, loose sump pump covers, floor-to-wall gaps, pipe protrusions, etc. Any opening where water vapor or water could pass through should sealed airtight!

 Foundation Wall Cracks – Settling cracks in basement walls will eventually lead to water seepage.
 Instead of grinding and stuffing them with hydraulic cement, which will get loose in couple years, you can repair them easily and permanently with do-it-yourself crack injection kits.

 Basement Floor Cracks – When water pressure underneath the basement floor becomes too high, water be pushed through any cracks.
 Even a small hairline crack can cause your basement to flood (see video).
 Cracks, even of the hairline variety, can be easily repaired with concrete floor repair kits.
 There is no need to grind out the cracks.

 Control Joints, Floor-to-Wall Joints – They let in water vapor and after a heavy rain, may cause basement flooding.
 But moving control joints require a flexible repair.
 You can use a self-leveling concrete caulk but that will eventually peel.
 For a much stronger and long-lasting repair, use joint sealant with flexible epoxy.